 Leave The Entertaining Up To Mother Nature

-Don’t worry about packing every deck of cards, board game, reading book and Game Boy in the house.
+Don’t worry about packing every deck of cards, board game, reading book and tablet in the house.
 Take some time and enjoy the great outdoors!
 Plan a hike, rent canoes or visit the local swimming hole.
 If you hear the kids mutter, “I’m bored” at any point, send them out to gather firewood, find s’more sticks or create an impromptu nature scavenger hunt.

 Here’s our recommendation for packing light while still having all the necessities: